 What Are the Facts?

-- Amantadine was initially developed as an antiviral medication to treat influenza in the 1960s, and was coincidentally realized to be a treatment for PD.
+- Amantadine was initially developed as an antiviral medication to treat influenza in the 1960s; later it was realized that it can be used as a treatment for PD, and this use was confirmed in clinical trials.

 - It is used in combination with levodopa to treat dyskinesias.

-- It is most commonly available in100 mg capsules, although liquid and tablet forms can also be obtained.
+- Immediate-release amantadine is most commonly available in 100 mg capsules, although liquid and tablet forms can also be obtained.
+Most people take multiple doses per day.

 What Are the Side Effects?